CorrelAid/silbernetz-public/README.md

     api_urls[['Numbers_Count']] <- paste(url_base, "hash4/Statistics/EVN/Numbers/COUNT", sep = '')
     api_urls[['Callerlists']] <- paste(url_base, "hash5/Lists/Callerlists/1870/Items", sep = '')

-3. Install the `silbRnetz` package.
-If the computer is synchronized with One-Drive, make sure to remove all paths referencing OneDrive from `.libPaths()` before installing all packages.
-In order to install packages in the remaining directory, it might be necessary to restart R with sudo privileges.
+3. Install the `silRnetz` package
-4. Install Font Open Sans from Google.
+4. Install Font Open Sans
 5. Setting up the data can be done in two ways: The first possibility is just to copy an existing file called `current_data.csv` from an old installation into `data/raw`.
 The second option is to call the